ibm-cloud-docs/cloud-databases/logging.md

-# Logging for _service-name_
+# Logging for {{site.data.keyword.databases-for}}
 {: #logging}

-{{site.data.keyword.cloud_notm}} services, such as _service-name_, generate platform logs that you can use to investigate abnormal activity and critical actions in your account, and troubleshoot problems.
+{{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.databases-for}}, generate platform logs that you can use to investigate abnormal activity and critical actions in your account, and troubleshoot problems.
 {: shortdesc}

 You can use {{site.data.keyword.logs_routing_full_notm}}, a platform service, to route platform logs in your account to a destination of your choice by configuring a tenant that defines where platform logs are sent.
 For more information, see [About Logs Routing](/docs/logs-router?topic=logs-router-about).